What Are the Different Sewing Thread Types and How Do You Choose the Right One?

 1. Denim & Jeans Sewing Thread

 High-tensile, abrasion-resistant threads suitable for heavy fabrics.
-These specialized threads are designed to blend seamlessly with denim fabric, ensuring a professional and durable finish.
+These specialized threads are designed to blend seamlessly with denim fabric.
+Denim thread is specifically engineered for strength, durability, and topstitching on jeans, jackets, and other denim items, ensuring a professional and durable finish.
 Some denim threads feature a polyester core wrapped in dyed cotton, providing added strength and durability while matching the color of denim.

 Applications: